by N.A Miller

-In the cockpit, Tom saw the controls power up, as they were on external power from the umbilical from the bomber.
+In the cockpit, Tom saw the power of the control up, as they were on external power from the umbilical of the bomber.
 The Major started programming the controls and started his checklist as the massive plane took off.
-As the bomber circled, he finished up the check list for in flight, and settled in for the wildest ride of his life.
+As the bomber circled, he finished up the checklist for flight and settled in for the wildest ride of his life.

 “Raven one keyed up and all controls nominal.”